harpak-lab/PGSUS/README.md

 ## Directory Contents

 In addition to the files listed below, you can find files containing summary statistics, preprocessing steps, and actual commands for each analysis on the [Harpak Lab Website Data Tab](https://www.harpaklab.com/data).
+Additionally, the code and necessary input to generate each of the figures contained withing the manuscript can be found on the Harpak Lab Website Data Tab.

 - `simulations`: Contains scripts to generate simulated summary statistics and perform the PGSUS decomposition while varying parameters of interest.
 Detailed discussion of implementation and different flags can be found in this directory.